List of alien races in Marvel Comics: Procyonites

-The Procyonites are a reptilian race with a large brown tortoise-like shell and brown scales, 6 ft 5 in in height on average.
-They come from the planet Perratin, second from the sun in the Procyon star system in the Milky Way galaxy.
-A Procyonite named Tork was among the minions of Korvac in the 30th century.
-First seen in Thor Annual #6 (1977).
+The Procyonites are a reptilian species with a tortoise-like shell and brown scales, 6 ft 5 in in height on average.
+They come from the planet Perratin, second from the sun in the Procyon star system in the Milky Way.

 Progenitors

-First mentioned in Royals #6 and full seen in Royals #10, the Progenitors are an ancient but still mysterious giant god-like cybernetic race.
-The most distinct feature of this race is that they have floating heads.
-They isolated themselves from the rest of the galaxy.
+The Progenitors are an ancient species with floating heads who isolated themselves from the rest of the galaxy.
 There are different kinds of Progenitors, with which one having a different task to perform.
 They appear to have a hive-mind and are guided by the Overlord-Class Progenitor.
-The Progenitors are revealed to be the creators of the Kree.
+The Progenitors are the creators of the Kree.

 Prosilicans

-First seen in Tales of Suspense #53, the Prosilicans are a race who inspired the Watchers' oath of non-interference.
+The Prosilicans are a species who inspired the Watchers' oath of non-interference.
 It all started when they destroyed themselves in a nuclear war on the planet Prosilicus after having been given the secret of atomic energy by the Watchers' well-meaning ancestors.
 The surviving Prosilicans later relocated to the planet Partha with a cover-up that their planet was destroyed by a rogue asteroid.

 Q

 Queega

-The Queega are a race of reptilian semi-humanoids with green scaled skin that average 6 ft tall.
+The Queega are a reptilian species with green scaled skin that average 6 ft tall.
 Their home planet is Queeg, fourth from the sun in the Quolan star system in the Andromeda galaxy.
 They can generate electrical energy around their heads, and they breathe and speak through small orifices in their foreheads.
 They can project intense waves of coldness from their foreheads.
-A band of Queega once used a "sight-stealing ray" to attempt to blind all of Earth's humans.
-First seen in Daredevil #28 (May 1967).

 Quist

-The Quists are a humanoid race which appears very similar to Earth humans, except that they are 6 ft 4 in tall on average.
-Their home planet is Quistalium, second from the sun in the Quistraa star system in the Milky Way galaxy.
+The Quists are a humanoid species similar to humans, but averaging 6 ft 4 in tall.
+Their home planet is Quistalium, second from the sun in the Quistraa star system in the Milky Way.
 Lucifer is a Quist and Dominus was created by Quists.
-First seen in Tales of Suspense #56 and X-Men #20 (May 1966).

 Quo Modari

-The Quo Modari are a purple-skinned semi-humanoid race, that stands over 6 ft tall and has four eyes.
-They are a pacifist race that was dedicated to the arts of diplomacy and the inter-species community.
-First seen in Force Works #13.
+The Quo Modari are a purple-skinned semi-humanoid species that stands over 6 ft tall and has four eyes.
+They are pacifistic and dedicated to the arts of diplomacy and the inter-species community.